epsil/spotgen/README.md

 ### Import existing Spotify playlists

 The generator understands Spotify links and Spotify URIs.
-These are obtained by opening the item in Spotify and choosing *More* -> *Share* (look for the `...` symbol).
+These are obtained by opening the item in Spotify and choosing *More* -> *Share* (click on the `...` symbol).
 The following example creates a new playlist out of an existing playlist, applying the [`#order`](#order) command in the process:

     #order by popularity
     https://open.spotify.com/user/redditlistentothis/playlist/6TMNC59e1TuFFE48tJ9V2D